 I’ve found that when it comes to science fiction, I have a soft spot for time travel.
 Although the concept is, of course, fundamentally hokey, I enjoy a clever take on it that subverts your expectations about what the causes or consequences of it could be.
-These three novels, all released in the last two years, achieve that with varying levels of success — but still have tying up every loose end, which really is the duty undertaken by a novelist undertaking an intricately plotted mind-bender.
+These three novels, all released in the last two years, achieve that with varying levels of success — but still have trouble tying up every loose end, which really is the duty undertaken by a novelist undertaking an intricately plotted mind-bender.

-I read them in the order listed, and of the three, I think The Gone World is the best of them, with Recursion a close second, and The Light Brigade trailer rather far behind them.
+I read them in the order listed, and of the three, I think The Gone World is the best of them, with Recursion a close second, and The Light Brigade trailing rather far behind them.
 I’ll try to avoid major spoilers, but part of the trouble of each is its ending, so I must speak in general terms about that.Continue reading ☞